 Now add in the fact that many people in the cryptographic community have reservations about MTProto, the encryption protocol used by Telegram.
 There are conflicting claims about how secure this protocol really is.
 The only way to put these doubts to rest is for Telegram to commission the kind of security audit that other secure messengers have had and publish the results for the world to see.
 Until such time there will be a cloud of doubt about the security of this service.

 You'll have to put some serious thought into the tradeoff between rock-solid security and privacy protections on the one hand and a huge user base plus a rich feature set on the other.
 One thing you can do to improve both your security and privacy when using Telegram is to always use a good VPN service.
 The VPN will keep your IP address from getting logged by Telegram (Telegram logs more personal information than any of the other services listed here), and the VPN's encrypted tunnel will add an extra layer of defensive encryption around your Telegram message traffic.
+You can see our review of the best VPNs here.

 - E2E encryption – limited